The 2017 hurricane season is expected to be very active. Here’s how to prepare for hurricane weather BEFORE you experience power outages.

 Updated Hurricane Forecast from Colorado State University

 The U.S. could be hit by one of the busiest storm seasons in years.
-The forecast by longtime hurricane experts at Colorado State University’s Department of Atmospheric Science predicts an above-average season—and they just updated their forecast in August to include an increase in activity to 16 named storms, eight hurricanes, and three major hurricanes this season.
+The forecast by longtime hurricane experts at Colorado State University’s Department of Atmospheric Science predicts an above-average season—with 16 named storms, eight hurricanes, and three major hurricanes.
 See more 2017 hurricane forecast details.
 Three of the eight hurricanes are forecast to be Category 3 or stronger on the Saffir-Simpson Hurricane Wind Scale.
 These storms have wind speeds of at least 111 miles per hour, capable of causing what the National Hurricane Center describes as devastating damage.

 Updated Hurricane Forecast from NOAA

-According to the National Hurricane Center experts at NOAA, the probability of an above-normal season increased in August to 60% (compared to 45% in May), and it is now more likely that the season could be extremely active.
+According to the National Hurricane Center experts at NOAA, the probability of an above-normal season is 60%.
 There is now only a 10% chance for a below-normal season.

 Why So Stormy?